-GEOL 124 Triassic Vertebrate Practicum (2)
+GEOL 124 Triassic Vertebrate Practicum (1-4)

-This course provides an introduction to excavating fossils and processing them in a laboratory setting.
+This course provides an introduction to excavating fossils and processing them in a laboratory setting combined with the study of vertebrate fauna from the Late Triassic epoch.
 Students will prospect for and learn to excavate vertebrate fossils from the Upper Triassic in eastern New Mexico.
 Basic laboratory and preparation methods for field specimens will be practiced in the Natural Science Laboratories at Mesalands Community College's Dinosaur Museum.
-Students will explore aspects of the anatomy, systematics, evolutionary relationships, and paleobiology of the principal groups of Late Triassic vertebrates.
+In lectures, practical demonstrations and research projects, students will explore aspects of the anatomy, systematics, evolutionary relationships, and paleobiology of the principal groups of Late Triassic vertebrates.